nixos89/Master_Thesis/README.md

 # Master Thesis project in SpringBoot framework
-RESTful web application built in SpringBoot framework for **testing RESTful methods for their performances and resource consumption** as part of my Master Thesis.
+Online bookshop RESTful web application built in SpringBoot framework for **testing RESTful methods for their performances and resource consumption** as part of my Master Thesis.
 This app uses:
 * **Hibernate ORM** for data mapping
 * **Spring Data JPA** for data querying
 * **Postgres 11 DB**